 A SSAS is a Small Self Administered Scheme, a special type of UK registered pension scheme.
-Each SSAS is separately registered with HMRC and is governed by a Trust Deed & Rules as a separate legal entity to the sponsoring employer.
+Each SSAS is separately registered with HMRC and is governed by a trust deed and rules as a separate legal entity to the sponsoring employer.
 The sponsoring employer establishes the SSAS and invites members to join.
 Any individual employed by the sponsoring employer (or a participating employer) may join the scheme.
 The members are all appointed as trustees.

 Establishment of a SSAS gives the following advantages:

 Contributions paid by the company are usually deductible from pre-tax profits effectively reducing the company’s corporation tax liability.
 Any personal contributions paid by the members are relievable against income tax at the members highest marginal rate, subject to the maximum annual allowance.

 A loan from the scheme to the sponsoring employer is allowable, however they are subject to the following conditions.
 The loan should not exceed 50% of the net market value of the scheme’s assets.
 The loan must be secured by way of a first legal charge over fixed assets, with a value at least equivalent to the amount of the loan plus all interest due over the term.
 The term of the loan should be for no longer than five years.
 Interest must be charged at the market rate, and cannot be below 1% above Bank Base Rate, rounded up to the nearest quarter percent, must be paid.
 Loans may not be made to members of the scheme or anyone connected to a member.